 Anyone who has a problem with a tight jaw that causes grinding teeth, headaches, or TMD is an excellent candidate for this type of treatment.
 The ideal patient must have good general health and be free of any underlying symptoms that might prevent them from undergoing the procedure.

-When it comes to jaw reduction, the same criteria apply, but the patient should also have realistic goals.
-The viability of such procedures will have to be decided on a case-by-case basis, where a medical practitioner will gauge if the patient’s goals can be achieved with masseter muscle Botox, a combination of multiple procedures, or even through surgery.
+In relation to jaw reduction, the same criteria applies, however the patient should also have realistic, attainable goals.
+The viability of procedures of this sort will have to be decided on a case-by-case basis, where a medical practitioner will gauge if the patient’s goals can be achieved by using masseter muscle Botox, a combination of multiple procedures, through surgery, or a combination of these methods.

 Conclusion